joyngjr/joyngjr/README.md

 # Hello, I'm Joy! :cherry_blossom:

-i am a final year computer science student at the national university of singapore.
+i am a recent computer science graduate from the national university of singapore.

 <br>